-- 1. Graduate Student Activity Report Completed on-line each semester. - 2.
-Application for Candidacy for Ph.D.
+- 1. Application for Candidacy for Ph.D.
 Completed once Doctoral Comprehensive Exam Portfolio is passed and must be 7 months prior to dissertation defense. - 2.
-Request to Clinical Faculty to Apply for Internship Early October the year preceding internship.

-^{}Other paperwork related to completion of your dissertation, doctoral degree, and internship will be discussed during the internship advising process.
+Request to Clinical Faculty to Apply for Internship.
+Early October the year preceding internship. - Paperwork related to completion of your dissertation, doctoral degree, and graduation can be found online.